 Interest-paying accounts: the benefits vs the risks

-Sometimes you get a juicy interest rate on a savings account for the first year, and then your provider automatically moves you to a paltry standard rate.
+Sometimes you get an introductory interest rate on a savings account for the first year, and then your provider automatically moves you to a paltry standard rate.
 If you don’t switch at this point, you could lose out.
 In fact, financial watchdog the FCA is considering changing the rules around easy access savings accounts, forcing providers to offer savers a single easy access rate 12 months after they open an account.

-How to get the highest interest savings account
+How to get the highest-interest savings account

+Yes.
 An important benefit of interest-paying accounts is that they will usually (if the provider is regulated) be covered by the Financial Services Compensation Scheme (FSCS) which protects your savings up to £85,000 in the event your bank goes bust.

 How can I choose the best interest-paying account?

 To get the best interest on a savings account you need to look for the AER, which stands for Annual Equivalent Rate, this is the rate you need to compare rates across different providers.